Why did wellbeing come so naturally in my 20’s, and get so hard in my 30’s?

 My self confidence was low.

-My ‘wellness’ game had massively changed.
+My ‘wellbeing’ game had massively changed.

 Because I was a working Mum, a wife, a daughter, a friend and “sporty”.